Dosage Calculation 3.0 Powdered Medications Test

 Reconstitution Ratio

 This refers to the amount of diluent needed to dissolve the powdered medication to achieve the desired concentration.
-For example, a reconstitution ratio might be 5 mL of sterile water to 1 gram of powder.
+To give you an idea, a reconstitution ratio might be 5 mL of sterile water to 1 gram of powder.

 Concentration